Pecnut/stokesian-dynamics/README.md

 <img src='docs/images/example-e-sim.gif' width='640' alt='Video of simulation displayed on the screen: Randomly arranged spheres'>

 ### (f) Randomly arranged dumbbells between two walls of spheres which have a specified velocity
 Create two walls of spheres, with dumbbells randomly arranged between them.
-Then force the walls to move at given speeds.
+Specify the velocity of the walls.
 Observe what happens to the dumbbells.

 This time we need the `ufte` flag because we are specifying velocities.